What Are the Parts of an Appraisal?

-Their home's purchase can be the most important investment many might ever consider.
-It doesn't matter if a primary residence, a seasonal vacation property or an investment, purchasing real property is a complex financial transaction that requires multiple people working in concert to pull it all off.
+Their home's purchase can be the largest investment some of us might ever make.
+Whether it's where you raise your family, a second vacation home or an investment, the purchase of real property is a complex financial transaction that requires multiple people working in concert to make it all happen.

-Most of the participants are quite familiar.
-The real estate agent is the most recognizable entity in the exchange.
-Next, the mortgage company provides the financial capital necessary to finance the transaction.
-And ensuring all details of the sale are completed and that the title is clear to transfer from the seller to the purchaser is the title company.
+You're probably familiar with the parties having a role in the transaction.
+The real estate agent is the most known person in the exchange.
+Next, the mortgage company provides the financial capital needed to finance the deal.
+And ensuring all areas of the transaction are completed and that a clear title transfers to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the value of the real estate is consistent with the purchase price?
+So, who's responsible for making sure the real estate is worth the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Arkansas River Valley Appraisals will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

-To determine an accurate status of the property, it's our responsibility to first complete a thorough inspection.
-We must actually view features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the condition a typical buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and convey the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we look for any obvious features - or defects - that would affect the value of the house.
+To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the condition a reasonable person would expect them to be.
+To ensure the stated size of the property is accurate and describe the layout of the house, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.

-This is where the appraiser pulls information on local construction costs, labor rates and other factors to ascertain how much it would cost to build a property comparable to the one being appraised.
-This estimate usually sets the upper limit on what a property would sell for.
+Here, the appraiser analyzes information on local construction costs, labor rates and other factors to figure out how much it would cost to replace the property being appraised.
+This value usually sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers are intimately familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of specific features to the residents of that area.
-Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the real estate in question.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers become very familiar with the communities in which they appraise.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-• For example, if the comparable has a fireplace and the subject doesn't, the appraiser may deduct the value of a fireplace from the sales price of the comparable home.
+• Say, for example, the comparable property has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

 Valuation Using the Income Approach

-A third way of valuing a property is sometimes used when a neighborhood has a reasonable number of renter occupied properties.
-In this scenario, the amount of income the property generates is factored in with income produced by comparable properties to give an indicator of the current value.
+A third way of valuing real estate is sometimes applied when an area has a measurable number of renter occupied properties.
+In this scenario, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to give an indicator of the current value.